thezw27/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 # ROS Survey
 The structure of ROS is a little different from Robot Raconteur.
-It has the Publisher-Subscriber relationship between different nodes. **Please time yourself for each checkpoint.**
+It has the Publisher-Subscriber relationship between different nodes. **Please time yourself for each Checkpoint.**
 ## ROS Resources:
 * rospy: http://wiki.ros.org/rospy
 * Catkin workspace: http://wiki.ros.org/catkin/workspaces